+Year 4 of HER Exposure:

+FYSATEy = ATEy- x=1x=2FYSATEy-x-FYSATEy-x*Decay*(X-0.5)

+∆kWhY =FYSATEy* Treatment Accountsy*Daysy

+Year 5 and Beyond of HER Exposure:

+FYSATEy = ATEy- x=1x=3FYSATEy-x-FYSATEy-x*Decay*(X-0.5)

+∆kWhY =FYSATEy* Treatment Accountsy*Daysy

+Where FYSATEy is the average daily savings attributable to HERs delivered in year Y and FYSATEy-x is the average daily savings attributable to HERs delivered in year Y-X.

 The equations for calculating lifetime savings from a program year of HER exposure are given below.
 For Year 1, the lifetime savings are equal to the first-year savings.
 For the Year 2 and beyond of HER exposure the lifetime savings include both the savings measured at the meter via billing analysis and persistent savings from future program years.
 The equations below do not include the discount rate, but EDC evaluation contractors should use an approved discount rate to calculate the net present value of future savings when performing the TRC test.

 Year 1 of HER Exposure (where Y = 1):

-∆kWhY, lifetime = ATE* Treatment Accounts*Days
+∆kWhY, lifetime = ATEY* Treatment AccountsY*DaysY

 Year 2 and Beyond of HER Exposure (where Y >= 2):